ulfimlg/FlappyBirdTT/README.md

 4. Run `python flappy.py` from the repo's directory

-5. Press the first alphabet to start to play, keep typing to keep the bird flapping and <kbd>Space</kbd> to restart the game once you loose.
+5. Press the first alphabet <kbd>Key</kbd> to start to play, continue typing to keep the bird flapping and press <kbd>Space</kbd> to restart the game once you loose.

   (Note: Install pyGame for same version python as above)